Yoon Suk Yeol: Economic policy

+Fiscal policy stance

-Yoon Suk Yeol administration emphasized sound fiscal policy and declared fiscal austerity policy.
-According to <2022-2026 National Fiscal Management Plan>, Yoon Suk Yeol government considered that the national debt increased rapidly due to the expanded fiscal management of the previous government.
+Yoon administration emphasized sound fiscal policy and declared fiscal austerity policy.
+According to the 2022–2026 National Fiscal Management Plan, Yoon Suk Yeol government considered that the national debt increased rapidly due to the expanded fiscal management of the previous government.
 Yoon declared to stabilize the rate of increase in national debt and improve the government's deficit to secure 'fiscal sustainability'.

 Yoon administration announced a plan to reform the fiscal rules proposed by the previous government into a "simpler and stricter fiscal rule."
 First, the administration simplified the management indicators, which had previously been based on a complex calculation formula.
-The management indicator was revised from the Consolidated fiscal balance to the stricter ‘managed fiscal balance’.
+The management indicator was revised from the Consolidated fiscal balance to the stricter 'managed fiscal balance'.
 It excludes social security fund balance—which is currently in surplus—from the Consolidated Fiscal Balance.
 This change aimed to provide a more accurate reflection of the nation's fiscal reality and enable stricter management.
-Furthermore, the new fiscal rule aimed to enhance legal enforceability by incorporating it into a ‘law’.
+Furthermore, the new fiscal rule aimed to enhance legal enforceability by incorporating it into a 'law'.
 The new fiscal rule also includes an exemption for situations where it is difficult to apply the rule; however, unlike before, the rule will be immediately reapplied once the crisis ends.

 Under its fiscal austerity policy, the Yoon Suk-yeol administration has asserted that government borrowing is inappropriate and that private investment should be encouraged instead.
 It aimed to establish a private-sector-led economy by using market autonomy and dynamism as drivers of economic growth.
 For example, the government committed 4.5 trillion KRW to key strategic technologies such as semiconductors and quantum, with a specific allocation of 1 trillion KRW to the semiconductor industry, demonstrating a strong intent to foster related talent and core technology development.
 Budgets supporting promising domestic venture companies and small business owners were also increased.